kaihsun1014/DLAB-finalproject/README.md

 # group1_finalproject

-This is used to share our final project-Tetris to everyone.
+This repo is used to share our final project-Tetris to everyone.

 ## Preparation